ryan-n-gay/PCNSE-Study-Guide/PCNSE-Study-Guide.md

       - **Saved candidate configuration** to save the configuration to memory.
 If edits are made and **Save candidate configuration** is clicked again, the configuration that is saved in memory is overwritten.
 If the firewall is rebooted before the candidate config is saved, it will no survive a reboot as it is stored in volatile memory
       - **Load named configuration snapshot** to replace the current candidate configuration in an XML file
   - Admin-Level Commit
-    - Became avaible as of version 8.0, and allows administrators to only commit their changes to the firewall
+    - Became available as of version 8.0, and allows administrators to only commit their changes to the firewall
     - Simplifies your configuration workflow because you do not have to coordinate commits with other administrators
     - Prior to 8.0
       - Commit operations permitted all staged changes
   - Performing a Per-Admin Commit
     - Commit just your changes, or yours and other admins changes.
-    - You can select just your admin account, or your admin account and another admins account without commiting all changes.
+    - You can select just your admin account, or your admin account and another admins account without committing all changes.
   - Admin-Level Save and Revert
     - Every Version
       - Save your current progress and continue later without having to commit a partially completed configuration change